threefoldtech/tfchain/substrate-node/pallets/pallet-smart-contract/service_consumer_contract_flow.md

 ## Step 4: Bill for the service

 Once the contract is accepted by both it can be billed.
-Only the service can bill the consumer using the following extrincic:
+Only the service can bill the consumer using the following extrinsic:

 ~~~rust
 service_contract_bill(